mintapi/mintapi/README.md

-    imap_folder='INBOX',  # IMAP folder that receives MFA email wait_for_sync=False,  # do not wait for accounts to sync wait_for_sync_timeout=300,  # number of seconds to wait for sync use_chromedriver_on_path=False,  # True will use a system provided chromedriver binary that
+    imap_folder='INBOX',  # IMAP folder that receives MFA email wait_for_sync=False,  # do not wait for accounts to sync wait_for_sync_timeout=300,  # number of seconds to wait for sync fail_if_stale=True, # True will raise an exception if Mint is unable to refresh your data. use_chromedriver_on_path=False,  # True will use a system provided chromedriver binary that
 	                                 # is on the PATH (instead of downloading the latest version)
     driver=None        # pre-configured driver.
 If None, Mint will initialize the WebDriver.